magnus-lindstrom/aoc2015/lessons_learned.md

 never store the values in a table to begin with.
 Sounds obvious now, but the solution went from perhaps taking an hour to taking <1 sec.
 So in the final solution, I just fetch the 1 to 6 weights one by one in an ugly fashion, intead of storing them in a table that can be easily summed up.

+# Question 25a

+Read the question and INPUT properly...